meta-closure/zerot/README.md

 - **Contract Decorator (`@contract`):** Easily apply contracts to any method in your TypeScript classes.
 - **Pre-conditions (`requires`):** Define conditions that must be met before a method executes.
 Includes input validation and authentication checks.
-- **Post-conditions (`ensures`):** Define conditions that must be true after a method completes successfully.
+- **Post-conditions (`ensures`)::** Define conditions that must be true after a method completes successfully.
 Includes output validation and auditing.
 - **Invariants (`invariants`):** Define conditions that must remain true throughout the method's execution, often related to object state.
 - **Built-in Conditions:** A set of ready-to-use conditions for common scenarios like authentication, ownership, data validation (with Zod), rate limiting, and auditing.
 - **Next.js Integration:**